Xobin is recognized in the Gartner Market Guide for developer skills assessment and interview platforms (2024)

 Why Should You Care About Psychometric Testing?

 Picture this – The average cost of a bad hire is approximately their compensation for a year.
 Couple that with the high attrition rate, it becomes a necessity to attach way more significance to the Cultural & Behavioral fit of applicants than the three-quarters of hiring managers who don’t.
-So what’s wrong with your psychometric testing?
+So what’s wrong with your psychometric assessment?

 When used correctly, Psychometric and Behavioral Assessments improve the chances of new employees succeeding.
 Unfortunately, too many organizations use the wrong psychometric test or the right ones in the wrong way.
 Like there is a right way for everything, there are only a few things that organizations need to change in order to max out the usefulness of these tests while going close to eradicating any risks.